mkrdip/related-posts-widget/readme.txt

 = Features =

 * Custom Post Types support.
+* Option to filter by popular posts (by comment count).
+* Option exclude one or multi categories or terms.
 * Option [seperate categories](http://tiptoppress.com/new-dynamic-layout-feature-separate-categories/?utm_source=wordpress_org&utm_campaign=features_seperate_scp&utm_medium=web) if more than one is assigned.
-* Placeholder in title string.
+* Set how many posts to show (overall and by category).
+* Option exclude current post.
+* Placeholders in title string (e.g. "There are a lot of %cat%-News." -> "There are a lot of Tech-News.").
+* Filter hook for the post titles 'widget_title'.
 * Option to show post thumbnail & set dimension by width & height.
 * Option to crop thumbnails with CSS.
 [What is 'CSS Image Crop'](http://tiptoppress.com/css-image-crop/?utm_source=wordpress_org&utm_campaign=features_crop_scp&utm_medium=web).
 * Option to put thumbnail on top.
-* Option to change ordering of posts.
-* Set how many posts to show.
 * Option to make the widget title link to the category page.
 * Option to show/hide the title.
-* Filter hook for the post titles 'widget_title'.
-* Option exclude one or multi category.
-* Option exclude current post.
 * Option to show the post excerpt and how long the excerpt should be.
 * Option change excerpt 'more' text.
-* Option to show the post date.
-* Option to show the post author.
-* Option to show the comment count.
+* Option to show the post date, author and comment count.
 * Multiple widgets.

 = Placeholder =

-In text boxes '%cat%' will replaced with the (first assigned) category name, e.g. "There are a lot of '%cat%'-News." -> "There are a lot of Tech-News."
+In text boxes **%cat%** will replaced with the (first assigned) category name, e.g. "There are a lot of %cat%-News." -> "There are a lot of Tech-News."

-And '%cat-all%' will replaced with all assigned category name, e.g. "Special offers for '%cat-all%'!" -> "Special offers for houses, flats, apartments."
+And **%cat-all%** will replaced with all assigned category name, e.g. "Special offers for %cat-all%!" -> "Special offers for houses, flats, apartments."

 = Contribute =
 While using this plugin if you find any bug or any conflict, please submit an issue at